Mosaic-Chain/mosaic-chain/pallets/nft-staking/README.md

 - `target` and `caller` are not the same (use `self_unstake_currency` instead)
 - `target` has a staking contract with `caller`
 - the minimal staking period is over on the contract or `target` is considered slacking
-- `amount` is greater or equal to the minimum staking amount
+- `amount` is greater or equal to the **global** minimum staking amount
 - the `amount` is available as **currency based** stake on the contract
-- the remaining currency based stake would be more than or equal to the minimal staking amount OR be exactly 0
+- the remaining currency based stake would be more than or equal to the **validator's** minimum staking amount OR be exactly 0

 Effects: